 Suites – a suite is a dedicated, private server space within a traditional raised-floor data center; it is fully enclosed by solid partitions and entered through a locking door.
 Suites may share power and cooling infrastructure with other data center tenants; alternatively, cooling may be provided on a dedicated basis.

-Modules – data center modules are purpose-engineered modules and components to offer scalable data center capacity.
-They typically use standardized components, which make them easily added, integrated or retrofitted into existing data centers making them cost effective and easy to build.
+Modules – data center modules are purpose-engineered modules and components to offer scaleable data center capacity.
+They typically use standardized components, which make them easily added, integrated or retrofitted into existing datacenters so they are cost effective and easy to build.

 Nuday’s Role in Your Business